Srinadhdoppalapudi/Bitcoin-Price-Prediction/README.md

 LSTM (Long Short-Term Memory) networks are a type of recurrent neural network designed for sequence-based learning.
 They are ideal for financial data because they can:

-remember information over long time periods
+1) Remember information over long time periods

-track trends and seasonality
+2) track trends and seasonality

-handle irregular fluctuations
+3) handle irregular fluctuations

-learn how previous prices influence future prices
+4) learn how previous prices influence future prices

 This makes LSTMs well-suited for cryptocurrency forecasting.